August 7: Today in Royal History

 August 7, 1947 – Death of Hermine Reuss of Greiz, German Empress, Queen of Prussia, second wife of Wilhelm II, German Emperor, King of Prussia, at Paulinenhof, a Soviet internment camp near Brandenburg, Germany; buried at the Temple of Antiquities in Potsdam, Germany

 Hermine was a widow with five children when one of Hermine’s sons sent birthday wishes to Wilhelm II, formerly German Emperor, living in exile at Huis Doorn in Doorn, the Netherlands, who then invited the boy and his mother to Doorn.
 Wilhelm found Hermine very attractive and greatly enjoyed her company.
 Having both been recently widowed, the two had much in common.
 Wilhelm was determined to marry Hermine despite objections from his children.
 63-year-old Wilhelm and 34-year-old Hermine married on November 5, 1922, in Doorn.
-Although Wilhelm had abdicated, he continued to use his royal styles and titles and therefore Hermine was styled Her Imperial Majesty The German Empress, Queen of Prussia.
-Hermine returned to Germany after Wilhelm’s death in 1941.
+Although Wilhelm had abdicated, he continued to use his royal styles and titles, and therefore Hermine was styled Her Imperial Majesty The German Empress, Queen of Prussia.
+Hermine returned to Germany after Wilhelm died in 1941.
 After World War II, Hermine was held under house arrest at Frankfurt an der Oder in the Soviet Zone of Germany.
 She died at Paulinenhof, a Soviet internment camp near Brandenburg, Germany.
-She was buried at the Temple of Antiquities in Potsdam, Germany where Wilhelm’s first wife, Augusta Victoria of Schleswig-Holstein, and several other family members are also buried.
+She was buried at the Temple of Antiquities in Potsdam, Germany where Wilhelm’s first wife, Augusta Victoria of Schleswig-Holstein, and several other family members are buried.

 Unofficial Royalty: Hermine Reuss of Greiz, German Empress, Queen of Prussia